espocrm/documentation/docs/development/orm.md

     ->find();
 ```

-Joining any table (a table name should start with an apper case letter):
+Joining any table (a table name should start with an upper case letter):

 ```php
 <?php